Picture of the Sony SRS XG500 boombox speaker on the charge.

 We have now fully charged our XG500.

 Finally, repeat this recharging every thirty hours of play, to keep the battery in top condition for years to come.
-Or if you do not use the speaker for a long time, at least top off the battery charge every six months or so.
+Or perhaps you do not use the speaker for a long time.
+But at least top off the battery charge every six months or so.

 Other Sony XG500 Posts